-If you intend to take ECON3010: 'Topics in Macroeconomics 3' in Year 3 you MUST take ECON2004: 'Topics in Macroeconomics 2' in Year 2.
+Please Note:- If you intend to take ECON3010: 'Topics in Macroeconomics 3' in Year 3 you MUST take ECON2004: 'Topics in Macroeconomics 2' in Year 2.
+If you choose a Free Elective or subject elective (e.g. ECON----), please ensure you select a Semester 2 module.
+Do NOT select modules you have taken & passed previously.